 Where to Shop in Gracia

-Like I mentioned above, you can't go wrong with Carrer Verdi when it comes to where to shop in Gracia.
-In addition to being one of Gracia's most picturesque pedestrian streets, it's also home to some of Barcelona's quirkiest shops and top independent boutiques.
-Pick up a handcrafted piece of home decor made from recycled wood at Rekup & Co. or browse the vintage clothes at Revolution.
+Pick up a handcrafted piece of home decor made from recycled wood at Rekup & Co or browse the vintage clothes at Revolution.
 When you're done, pop into Çukor and treat yourself to something from their delicious selection of artisanal chocolates and sweets.

 Where to Eat in Gracia

-With scores of traditional Catalan and Spanish spots as well as a respectable selection of international fare, narrowing down where to eat in Gracia simply comes down to whatever you're craving!
+With scores of traditional Catalan and Spanish spots as well as a respectable selection of international fare, narrowing down where to eat in Gracia simply depends on whatever you're craving!

-For a chic, sophisticated meal and plenty of innovation, check out La Pubilla, where the menu changes daily in order to use only the freshest ingredients available.
-And don't forget the dozens of great international restaurants in Gracia, either.
-Gut serves up delicious Mediterranean-Asian fusion (with plenty of gluten-free options), and when it comes to excellent south-of-the-border fare, colorful Mexican spot Cantina Machito always delivers.
+Don't forget the dozens of great international restaurants in Gracia, either.
+Gut serves up delicious Mediterranean-Asian fusion (with lots of gluten-free options).
+And when it comes to excellent Mexican fare, the colorful Cantina Machito always delivers.

 Where to Stay in Gracia

-Before you shop, eat, or enjoy Gracia, you'll need a place to stay!
-Rather than the multinational hotel chains common in the city center, here, you'll find plenty of great boutique accommodations and chic hostels.
-To fully cement the local experience, consider an apartment rental rather than staying in a hotel.
+Before you can starting shopping, eating, and enjoying Gracia, you'll need a place to stay!
+Rather than the big hotel chains common in the city center, here you'll find plenty of great boutique properties and chic hostels.
+For the full local experience, consider an apartment rental instead of staying in a hotel.

-Read more: Learn more about Lauren's experience at Casa Gracia, or check out the complete guide to where to stay in Barcelona!
+Want more tips?
+Check out our complete guide to where to stay in Barcelona!

-Feed your wanderlust by joining Devour Barcelona's Gracia Neighborhood Food & Market Tour to experience this charming neighborhood with a local!
+Ready to explore Gracia?
+Feed your wanderlust by joining Devour Barcelona's Gracia Neighborhood Food Tour to experience this charming neighborhood with a local!

 Leave a Reply